Bad (U2 song): History

 "Bad" originated from a guitar riff that the Edge improvised during a jam session at Slane Castle, where U2 were recording their 1984 album The Unforgettable Fire.
 The basic track was completed in three takes.
 Of its immediate and live nature, the Edge said, "There's one moment where [drummer] Larry [Mullen Jr.] puts down brushes and takes up the sticks and it creates this pause which has an incredibly dramatic effect."
 Producer Brian Eno added the sequencer arpeggios that accompany the song.

 The early 1980s recession had led to a high number of heroin addicts in inner city Dublin.
 In concert, lead vocalist Bono frequently introduced the song as a song about Dublin.
 The Edge and the album's producers, Eno and Daniel Lanois, were focused on the music and were less interested in the lyrics.
 Bono said that he left the song unfinished.

 During the 3 December 1984 concert at Radio City Music Hall in New York City for the Unforgettable Fire Tour, Bono said the song was about heroin and that he wrote it for a friend and also for himself; in discussing this comment during a 17 December radio interview, Bono said, "Well, I think I said I wrote the song for a friend of mine; I also wrote it for myself because you can be addicted to anything.
 And, you know, that song's not just about heroin: it's about a lot of things.
 None of our songs, really, are just about one thing."

-There are other versions of the story from Bono himself.
-His account from a 1987 concert in Chicago during the Joshua Tree Tour indicate "Bad" is about a friend of his who died of a heroin overdose and also about the conditions that make such events likely to be repeated.
+Bono's account from a 1987 concert in Chicago during the Joshua Tree Tour indicates "Bad" is about a friend of his who suffered a heroin overdose and also about the conditions that make such events likely to be repeated.
 Bono once commented in another concert (in the UK) about people lying in gutters with "needles hangin' outta their fuckin' arms while the rich live indifferently to the suffering of the less fortunate."
-At Eriksberg, Gothenburg in Sweden 1987, he said: "I wrote the words about a friend of mine; his name was Gareth Spaulding, and on his 21st birthday he and his friends decided to give themselves a present of enough heroin into his veins to kill him.
+At Eriksberg, Gothenburg in Sweden 1987, he named the friend who inspired the song: "I wrote the words about a friend of mine; his name was Guck Pants Delaney, and on his 21st birthday he and his friends decided to give themselves a present of enough heroin into his veins to kill him.
 This song is called 'Bad.'"
+He was referring to Andy Rowen by his Lypton Village nickname.
+Rowen is the brother of Bono's Lypton Village friend Guggi and Peter Rowen, who is featured on the sleeve artwork for the band's albums Boy (1980) and War (1983).

-During a 26 July 2011 concert in Pittsburgh during the U2 360° Tour, Bono introduced a performance of "Bad" as a song written for a "very special man, who is here in your city, who grew up on Cedarwood Road.
+During a 26 July 2011 concert in Pittsburgh during the U2 360° Tour, Bono again attributed the lyrics to the song as being about Andy Rowen.
+Bono introduced the performance of "Bad" as a song written for a "very special man, who is here in your city, who grew up on Cedarwood Road.
 We wrote this song about him and we play it for him tonight."
-He was referring to Andy Rowen, whom the song was written about in 1984 and who was present at the show.
-Rowen is the brother of Bono's Lypton Village friend Guggi and Peter Rowen, who is featured on the sleeve artwork for the band's albums Boy (1980) and War (1983).